 Our enterprise sales force focuses on sales to large enterprise, organizational, and government agency customers.
 As of January 31, 2023, we had 1,785 customers with ARR of \$100 thousand or more and 229 customers with ARR of \$1.0 million or more, which accounted for approximately 81% and 43% of our revenue, respectively, for the period then ended.
 As of January 31, 2022, we had 1,493 customers with ARR of \$100 thousand or more and 158 customers with ARR of \$1.0 million or more, which accounted for approximately 79% and 43% of our revenue, respectively, for the period then ended.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Metric." for a description of ARR.
-Sales to large customer requirements (and higher contractual risk as a result), substantial upfront sales costs, less favorable terms, and less predictability in completing some of our sales.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Key Performance Metric" for a description of ARR.
+Sales to large customers involve risks that may not be present or that are present to a lesser extent with sales to smaller entities, such as longer sales cycles, more complex customer requirements (and higher contractual risk as a result), substantial upfront sales costs, less favorable terms, and less predictability in completing some of our sales.
 For example, enterprise customers may require considerable time to evaluate and test our solution and those of our competitors prior to making a purchase decision and placing an order.
 A number of factors influence the length and variability of our sales cycle, including the need to educate potential customers about the uses and benefits of our automation platform and products, the discretionary nature of purchasing and budget cycles, and the competitive nature of evaluation and purchasing approval processes.
 As a result, the length of our sales cycle, from identification of the opportunity to deal closure, may vary significantly from customer to customer, with sales to large enterprises typically taking longer to complete and requiring greater organizational resources.
-Moreover, large enterprise customers often begin to deploy our products on a limited basis, but nevertheless demand configuration, integration services, and pricing negotiations, which increase our upfront investment in the sales effort with no guarantee that these customers will deploy our products widely enough across thei
+Moreover, large enterprise customers often begin to deploy our products on a limited basis, but nevertheless demand configuration, integration services, and pricing negotiations, which increase our upfront investment in the sales effort with no guarantee that these customers will deploy our products widely enough across their organization to justify our substantial upfront investment.